Vaccines Don't Cause Autism

 In 2015, a study performed in Japan again showed no association between autism and the MMR vaccine or thimerosal, despite increasing dosages of thimerosal in some children due to receiving multiple vaccinations over time.
 Another 2015 study that included more than 95,000 children similarly found no relationship between the MMR vaccine and autism, even in children considered to be at high risk of developing autism.

 Hundreds of independent studies conducted over the last 15 years have come to the same conclusion: vaccines do not cause autism.
 Given this substantial body of evidence, the scientific community agrees that that neither vaccines nor their ingredients are linked to the development of autism.

-The United States’ public health will suffer if this nascent neo-antivaxxer movement is not stopped immediately.
-If a decade of false information continues to influence parents, these “vaccine hesitancy” sentiments could spill over to low-income countries where outbreaks of measles and other childhood illnesses could have large-scale catastrophic consequences due to underlying problems with malnutrition and poor sanitation.
+If a decade of false information continues to influence parents, these “vaccine hesitancy” sentiments could spread to low-income countries where outbreaks of measles and other childhood illnesses could have large-scale catastrophic consequences.

 Fortunately, many people understand the importance of herd immunity to protect those who are too young or infirm to be vaccinated.
 Last year, the American Academy of Pediatrics changed its policy to permit doctors to refuse to treat children whose parents won’t vaccinate them.
 Many parents who care about their children’s health are demanding that “anti-vaxxers” not put other people’s children at risk and are calling for an end to religious and philosophical immunization exemptions.